CircleCI-Archived/Orb-Policies/Language Orb Standardization.md

     *   Executor must have language tools pre-installed.
 *   **Commands:**
     *   install
-        *   Description: Install / manage version of language
+        *   Description: Install/manage version of the language
         *   Set version
         *   Check for existence before installation, skip if installed.
         *   Attempt to install binary directly